Sreeraj-S/Cleaner/README.md

   - Python (version 3.6 and upper)

 - **Running the Cleaner:**
+  - Download the code -> Recommend to use the code from folder [V1.0-Beta](https://github.com/Sreeraj-S/Cleaner/tree/master/V1.0-Beta)
-  - Download the code and install the missing modules using pip
+  - install the missing modules using pip

 ## Configuration